Kanon Wakeshima: Lolitawork Libretto

 The song "Toumei no Kagi" was released as a digital single on September 16, 2009.
 The song was used as the theme song of the online game Avalon no Kagi.

 On July 27, 2010 Wakeshima released her second album, Lolitawork Libretto along with a music video for the song "Lolitawork Libretto ~Storytelling by Solita~".

 Kanon x Kanon

 In 2010, Wakeshima formed a duo with An Cafe's bassist Kanon, called Kanon x Kanon.
 The duo sang the second theme song for the anime adaptation of Shiki, called "Calendula Requiem", which was released November 23, 2010.

 On June 28, 2011, Kanon x Kanon released their second single, "Koi no Doutei", which was used as the opening theme song for the anime 30-sai no Hoken Taiiku.

-Wakeshima was also invited to AM² 2011, an anime convention in Anaheim, where she had both, a solo and a Kanon x Kanon concert.
-Following AM2, she also appeared at Hyper Japan 2011 in London in July and in Ani-Com and Games Hong Kong 2011.
+Wakeshima was also invited to AM² 2011, an anime convention in Anaheim, where she performed concerts both solo and with Kanon x Kanon.
+Following AM², she also appeared at Hyper Japan 2011 in London in July and in Ani-Com and Games Hong Kong 2011.

 At the end of 2011 Wakeshima went on her first European tour with Kanon x Kanon.